 Each of the eight-by-four-foot, semi-circular gardens illustrates a single concept that can be duplicated by educators or in home gardens.
 Some aim to attract a specific type of pollinator, including hummingbirds, mason bees, leaf cutter bees, sphinx moths and monarch butterflies.
 Others are organized around themes such as low-maintenance plants or later blooming flowers that provide sustenance for pollinators migrating south in the fall.

-In 2017, permanent interpretive signage and other educational materials are being developed for the Pollinator Interpretive Trail.
-Several of the less successful garden plots will be reworked, and others enhanced.
+Over the summer of 2017, permanent interpretive signage was added to the gardens, some of the less successful plots were reworked and others were enhanced.
 The project is supervised by entomologist Michael Jeffords, and the gardens are designed, implemented and maintained by volunteers.
 Participating organizations include the Metropolis Garden Club, Southern Illinois Master Naturalists, Tupelo Wild Ones, Fort Massac Naturalists and Southernwood Gardens of Alto Pass, Illinois.